FactorySimPy/FactorySimPy/docs/examples.md

 ***An example that shows how to interconnect a source to a machine using buffers and pass a python function as parameter.***

-Consider the case when the edge selection parameters are to be modelled python function.
-Here is an example that shows how to pass such a python function instance as a parameter.
+Consider the case when the edge selection parameters are to be modelled as a python function.
+Here is an example that shows how to pass a python function instance as a parameter.
 Let us consider a case where the `in_edge_selection` is dependant on the values sampled from a uniform distribution [0,1], if the sampled value is less than 0.5, then always index 1 is returned and if the sampled value is greater than 0.5 then index 0 is returned. `out_edge_selection` is dependant on the values sampled from a gaussian distribution with mean 4 and standard deviation 1 , if the value is greater than 3, then edge 0 is selected otherwise edge 1 is selected.
 Edge selection parameters of SRC1, and all the  SINKs are provided with options that are implemented within the package.
 [See this page for details about edge selection policy.s](configuring_parameters.md)

 ```python